-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services you get without prior authorization when prior authorization is required for such services ✓ Transports by wheelchair van or ambulette and trips to or from a physician's office Limited health-related transportation services are available for eligible members after an inpatient hospital stay.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transports by wheelchair van or ambulette and trips to or from a physician's office Limited health-related transportation services are available for eligible members after an inpatient hospital stay.
 Refer to the "Transportation services" benefit in the Medical Benefits Chart in Section 2.1 for details.
+Transportation is also available as part of MedMutual MyChoice Option B. See the "MedMutual MyChoice" listing in the Medical Benefits Chart in Section 2.1 for details.
 Treatment for injuries received while engaged in an illegal activity ✓